The Old Bar: Old Bar Unicorns

-The legendary Old Bar Unicorns take the field in the annual Renegade Pub Football League, a grassroots, inclusive and mixed-gendered Australian rules football competition played between teams put forward by several inner city Melbourne music venues.
+The Old Bar Unicorns take the field in the annual Renegade Pub Football League, a grassroots, inclusive and mixed-gendered Australian rules football competition played between teams put forward by several inner city Melbourne music venues.
 Other participants include the Tote Hotel, the Labor in Vain Hotel, Some Velvet Morning, The Workers Club, Bar Open and Lomond Barracudas.
-RPFL games can attract over 500 spectators (and a lot of dogs), with DJs playing from the stands and snags and beers available for purchase.
-While there are no finals or premiership, competition is fierce but friendly.
-The RPFL has a long and compelling history and has moved homes several times since it began many years ago.
+RPFL games can attract over 500 spectators, with DJs playing from the stands and food and beers available for purchase.
+While there are no finals or premiership, competition is described as fierce but friendly.
+The league has moved homes several times since it began.
 In 2015 the league moved to its new home at Victoria Park, Abbottsford.

 Awards and nominations

 National Live Music Awards

 The National Live Music Awards (NLMAs) are a broad recognition of Australia's diverse live industry, celebrating the success of the Australian live scene.
 The awards commenced in 2016.